asjir/FunnyORM.jl/README.md

 ## Motivating example

-FunSQL.jl allows you to build better queries than, say SQLAlchemy, but it doesn't, and shouldn't, have any Object-Relational Mapping.
+FunSQL.jl allows you to build better queries than, say SQLAlchemy, but it doesn't provide an Object-Relational Mapping.
-This package intends to provide one, so that you're able to write:
+This package does, so that you're able to write:
 ```julia
 julia> let f(x) = x |> Join(:new => x |> Group(Get.gender_concept_id) |> Select(Agg.max(Get.year_of_birth), Get.gender_concept_id), Fun.and(Get.gender_concept_id .== Get.new.gender_concept_id, Get.year_of_birth .== Get.new.max))
        db[Person, f]
        end
 ```
-Which for each gender will pick the youngest people by yaer, and return `Person` structs for each.
+Which for each gender will pick the youngest people by yaer, and return `Person` struct for each.

-These structs generated to be included in your code, so `JET.jl` can do type-checking and `VSCode` can show the definition with fields when you hover over them.
+These structs are generated to be included in your code, so `JET.jl` can do type-checking and `VSCode` can show the definition with fields when you hover over them.

 ## Status